 The market for magazines of the likes of The Blizzard, The Football Pink, Pickles and Soccerama seems infinite.
 Moreover, these magazines borrow heavily from football’s rich history.
 All these magazines refer to the past, either as sporting papers (The Blizzard, The Football Pink) or cultural items directly related to soccer (Soccerama – it was a board game in the 1960s) or the World Cup 1966 (Pickles).

-The next issue is planned for February/March 2016 and will equally be a rich reading experience as Jawad has assured.
+The next issue is planned for February/March 2016 and will equally be as rich a reading experience as Jawad has assured.

 The magazine is available through various channels: ebay and amazon or can be bought directly via pay pal if you send a payment of £10 to Hyder Jawad directly.
 Likewise you can follow Soccerama on twitter @soccerama1 or find it on facebook.